BlackBerry Curve: Curve 8500 Series

-Curve 9300 3G
+Curve 9300

-The BlackBerry Curve 3G 9300, with original OS version 6.0, is a mid-range smartphone developed by Research in Motion and was the first Curve device to function on 3G networks.
-The 9300, and its CDMA counterpart, the Curve 9330, also contained some minor improvements over the 8500 series including a faster processor and the ability to upgrade the OS to BlackBerry 6.
-The BlackBerry Curve 9300 series also continued with the dedicated media keys on the top first introduced with the BlackBerry Curve 8500 Series.
-The Curve 9300 was released on Rogers Wireless in Canada on Aug 4, 2010.
+The BlackBerry Curve 9300 was the first Curve device that supports 3G networks.
+The 9300, and its CDMA counterpart, the Curve 9330, also contained some minor improvements over the previous 8500 series including a faster processor and the ability to upgrade the OS to BlackBerry 6.
+The BlackBerry Curve 9300 also continued with the dedicated media keys on the top first introduced with the 8500 series.
+The Curve 9300 was released on Rogers Wireless in Canada on August 4, 2010.